ah3nry/react-storybook/src/components/PasswordInput/README.md

 The component is linted using ESLint and formatted using Prettier.

-The component is also documented using Storybook and deployed to Vercel.

 See the root [README.md](/README.md) for instructions on how to run the project locally, etc.